Skip to content

 5. Is Jerrys Plains a good investment?

-QuickProperty's investment signals for Jerrys Plains show: High Yield, Below Median, Affordable.
+QuickProperty's investment signals for Jerrys Plains show: Moderate Yield, Below Median, Moderate.
 These are computed from price, rent, income, and population data — not an opaque score.

 6. Where does QuickProperty get its data for Jerrys Plains?